missmatsuko/lighthouse-labs-challenge/2018-10/README.md

 > #### Hint
 > Lower indexes(representing columns) in the row arrays will be west, whereas higher indexes will be east.
 You probably want to re-use your `allShips()` function which you wrote previously, and decide which one has the lowest and highest indexes.

+### Challenge #18
+Ship captains are really starting to rely on you to plot their routes through your area.
+Your name is being sung in pubs and taverns up and down the coast.
+And this time, it's for the right reasons!
+The ship captains are starting to be curious about some of the cells in your grid, and what they want is to know how dangerous a particular cell is.
+They know if ones are safe, but sometimes, they are willing to accept a bit of danger so that they can get a faster delivery time.

+A cell is considered dangerous if there is a rock or a strong current in it.
+However, a cell with rocks in it would be 100% dangerous, while strong currents are only 50% dangerous.
+Write a function called `howDangerous()` that will take a cell in the format `'G7'` and return a number value for how dangerous the cell is.
+(Example: `howDangerous('E2')` will return `50` where `howDangerous('E3')` will return `100`.)

+> #### Hint
+> Good thing you have code that will tell you whether a cell is a rock or a current, right?
+This is more if statements, but these will have multiple conditions that use operators like `&&`(and) and `||`(or).